Doctoral Internship in Clinical Psychology

 Dear Intern Applicant —

-Welcome to the webpage of the APA-accredited doctoral internship in clinical psychology through WVU Medicine: University Healthcare.
-While adjusting to a world in the midst of the COVID-19 pandemic feels like a constantly moving target, we are thrilled to have the opportunity to share our program with you virtually.
-We have worked hard to build an individualized and developmentally attuned capstone training experience and hope that our public materials give you a glimpse of what life would feel like as an intern at WVU Medicine: University Healthcare.
+Welcome to the webpage of the APA-accredited doctoral internship in clinical psychology through WVU Medicine: Behavioral Medicine and Psychiatry — Martinsburg.
+We have worked hard to build an individualized and developmentally attuned capstone training experience and hope that our public materials give you a glimpse of what life would feel like as an intern at WVU Medicine: Behavioral Medicine and Psychiatry — Martinsburg.

 Within the rapidly expanding system, WVU Medicine: University Healthcare is excited to announce the continuation of our doctoral internship training program.
 This doctoral internship in psychology seeks to train entry-level clinicians in how to integrate the discipline and practice of professional psychology by employing an empirically informed, competency-based, practitioner-scholar model.
 The program provides experiences in clinical learning environments that are responsive to the diverse and changing needs of the rural West Virginia community.

-Our internship is primarily housed within WVU Medicine: University Healthcare’s outpatient mental health clinic: University Behavioral Medicine and Psychiatry (BMP), which provided mental health services to patients in and around the Eastern Panhandle.
+BMP provides clinical services at several locations.
+Psychology interns are primarily housed in BMP’s outpatient clinic on the Berkeley Medical Center campus in Martinsburg, WV.
 BMP is located in Martinsburg, WV on the Berkeley Medical Center campus, just 90 minutes from Washington, D.C. and Baltimore, MD.
 Additionally, our psychology faculty are integrated with our regional WVU Medicine hospitals, primary care clinics, and specialty offices in both Berkeley and Jefferson counties, which allows for opportunity for interns to rotate through various primary care and specialty clinics during this seminal training year.

 The internship program ascribes to a longitudinal and developmental model.
 Interns will receive first-and-foremost a generalist training, serving patients across the lifespan.
-In addition, there are four areas of emphasis, which we believe provide an understanding of the breadth of training experience offered at BMP: behavioral medicine, child and family services, integrated primary care, and learning disability/ADHD assessment.
-Interns will be expected to engage in direct service provision, shadowing and other learning activities in each of these four areas throughout their training year.
+In addition, there are five areas of emphasis, which we believe provide an understanding of the breadth of training experience offered at BMP: evidence-based treatment, brief therapy, learning disability/ADHD assessment, child and family services, and behavioral medicine.
+Interns will be expected to engage in direct service provision, shadowing and other learning activities in each of these five areas throughout their training year.

 We will work closely with each intern to tailor an individualized plan for the internship year that builds upon each trainee’s unique strengths to integrate scientific knowledge with professional experiences.
 Interns will receive training in each of APA’s profession wide competencies.
 Interns are supported as they further integrate their identities as practitioners and scholars, thus consolidating their unique therapeutic voice and professional identity.
 We strive to guide interns through this process by providing opportunities for continued growth via regularly scheduled didactics, trainings, supervision, and consultation.
 It is our goal to support the entire intern through this transitional year by creating a warm and stimulating environment where the intern can continue growing both personally and professionally.